daniilzaonegin/Telefonebook/readme.md

 It stores contact information.
 Every registered user has it own contacts.

 ## To run the Project:
+0. Configure Secret `ConnectionStrings:TelephoneBookDbContext` using `dotnet user-secrets`.
+It should be MS SQL Connection string

 1. Open Solution `telefone-book.sln` in Visual Studio, run solution;

 Or